Dosage Form: tablet, film coated

 Active ingredient: valsartan

-Inactive ingredients: colloidal silicon dioxide, crospovidone, hypromellose, iron oxide red, iron oxide yellow, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, sodium lauryl sulfate, talc, and titanium dioxide.
-In addition 320 mg also contains iron oxide black.
+Inactive ingredients: colloidal silicon dioxide, crospovidone, hypromellose, iron oxides (yellow, black and/or red), microcrystalline cellulose, magnesium stearate, polyethylene glycol, talc and titanium dioxide.

 valsartan tablet, film coated